alex-oleshkevich/imia/docs/authentication.md

 ## The idea

 The AuthenticationMiddleware receives one or many authenticators and iterates them on every request.
 The first authenticator that returns non-None value will stop the iteration.
-The returned value is current user.
-The authenticator can perform any action to fetch the user.
+The returned value is an instance of a user model representing the current user.
+The authenticator can perform any action to get the user.
 It can read the database, call external API, or return a mock user.

 ## Configuration

-To enable authentication you need to add AuthenticationMiddleware to your application and configure authenticator.
+To enable authentication you need to add AuthenticationMiddleware to your application and configure the authenticator.
 This is a very basic example that uses session authenticator to load users.

 ```python
 from starlette.applications import Starlette